 Each packet contains approximately 300 seeds.

 Sow where plants are to grow in late winter or early spring.
 Scatter seeds on the soil surface and rake in very lightly; do NOT cover.
-Dill prefers full sun and well drained, rather poor soil for best flavor.
+Prefers full sun and well drained, rather poor soil for best flavor.

 Harvest leaves as needed or cut entire plant when seeds have formed at the tops of the 3 to 4 foot tall plants.
 Often re-seeds itself in the garden.